GustavoStingelin/tanos/README.md

 - Nostr events with Schnorr signatures

 The protocol uses adaptor signatures to ensure atomicity: the buyer only gets the signed Nostr event if they pay with Bitcoin, and the seller only gets the Bitcoin if they reveal the secret from the Nostr signature.

+## Inspiration

+This project is inspired by [NIP 455: Atomic Signature Swaps](https://github.com/vstabile/nips/blob/atomic-signature-swaps/XX.md), which proposes a standard for performing atomic swaps of cryptographic signatures over Nostr.

 ## Features